mferjani/uuid-per-time-unit-counter/DOC.rst

     we clear current_chunk_ds and move tmp_new_ds to it we resume

-- the results should be forwarded to a new kafka topic (again as json.) choose a suitable structure.
+- The results should be forwarded to a new kafka topic (again as json.) choose a suitable structure.
     ==>
     Use the producer